ineedbots/iw4_bot_warfare/README.md

   - Improved and fixed various waypoints for maps
   - Fixed bots rubberbanding movement when their goal changes
   - Added bots quickscoping with snipers
-  - Added bots reload canceling
+  - Added bots reload canceling and fast swaps
+  - Bots use C4

 - v2.0.0
   - Initial reboot release